Shawn Porter Bio

-Shawn Christian Porter (born October 20, 1987) is an American former professional boxer and sports commentator.
-Competing from 2008 to 2021, he was a two-time welterweight world champion, holding the IBF title from 2013 to 2014 and the WBC title from 2018 to 2019.
-Known for his aggressive pressure fighting style and physical strength, Porter is recognized as a formidable competitor in the welterweight division.
+Shawn Christian Porter, born October 20, 1987, in Cleveland, Ohio, is an American former professional boxer and current sports commentator.
+Competing professionally from 2008 to 2021, Porter became a two-time welterweight world champion, holding the International Boxing Federation (IBF) welterweight title from 2013 to 2014 and the World Boxing Council (WBC) welterweight title from 2018 to 2019.
+Known by his ring name “Showtime,” Porter built his reputation on an aggressive, pressure-oriented style, combining physical strength, a sturdy chin, and a relentless work rate.
+Standing 5 feet 7 inches with a 69.5-inch reach and an orthodox stance, he was one of the most recognizable figures of his era in the welterweight division.

 Early Life and Background